 Many illustrious artists and dignitaries of other media fields such as literature, theatre, and painting have occasionally crossed paths with Indian cinema.
-Perhaps none have such a mark on the popular imaginary as M R Acharekar did.
+Perhaps none have made such a mark on the popular imaginary as M R Acharekar did.
 A celebrated painter, especially of commemorative portraits and rural landscapes, Acharekar is primarily known to film lovers for his work with R K Studio films as well as for Guru Dutt’s classic Kaagaz Ke Phool (1959).

 Acharekar was born in Bombay in 1907.
 He studied at the Kelkar Institute of Art and later received a diploma in painting from the Maharashtra government.
 He also studied for two years at the Royal College of Art in London during the 1930s.
 In his early career, he is known to have experimented with photography as well as opening a litho press.
 He continued to have an immensely successful painting career, particularly due to his skill as a portraitist.
 He was commissioned to paint the inauguration of the Round Table Conference and the 1932 Silver Jubilee Celebrations of King George V in London.